Income Assistance (IA)

 |Types of Crisis Supplement||Maximum Amount|

 |Clothing||Up to $100/person per year (Maximum $400/year per family unit)|

 |Shelter||Restricted to the actual cost, up to the maximum shelter allowance|

 IA Application FAQs

-Most applications for income assistance are done online now through the My Self Serve (MySS).
+Most applications for IA are done online now through the My Self Serve (MySS).
 To do so you will need to set up a MySS account if you do not already have one and you will need an email account to set up your account.

 Click here to create or login to your MySS account and check out the video below on how to set up and use your MySS account.

 If you are already receiving income or disability assistance, the MySS will allow you to access your information online, view personal messages from the ministry, submit your monthly report, and upload documents.

 If you are unable to complete the application process online, you can call 1-866-866-0800 or go into the Ministry office for assistance.

 - If you plan to apply for PWD, when completing the online income assistance application, you must check the “YES” box when you come to the question that asks if you plan to apply for PWD.